 All IB students are required to complete a minimum of three elective courses (nine credits).
 Completion of these courses may be used toward fulfillment of the 9-credit Integrative Biology elective requirement.
-Courses designated as proficiency or remedial (4,000 level or below) may not be used to satisfy the Integrative Biology course requirements.
+Courses designated as proficiency or remedial (4,000 level or below) may mot be used to satisfy the Integrative Biology course requirements.
 The FAU course catalog has the complete list of IBMO required and elective courses.

 Students who enter the IBMO concentration without the required courses or equivalents must complete the required IBMO core courses.
-Students may elect to complete up to six credits designated Special Topics with the approval of their Ph.D. supervisor.
+Students may elect to complete up to six credits designated Special Topics with the approval of their Ph.D. supervisor and/or the student's Ph.D.
+Supervisory Committee.